 Successful candidates will typically have a background relating to the activities of the Agency, such as pharmacy, medicine, life sciences, healthcare, chemistry, information technology, law (with an interest in pharmaceutical regulatory affairs), human resources, finance, communications, public relations, or library and information science.

 Traineeships last for a maximum of twelve months (two consecutive six-month contracts).

 There are two possible traineeship intakes per year, starting on 1 October and 1 April.
 In the intake of 1 October 2016, 58 trainees started at the Agency.

 The Agency pays a maintenance grant of £1,550 per month to trainees.

 It also pays a travel allowance to compensate for relocation to the United Kingdom and other costs at the start and end of the traineeship.

 The application process for the October 2016 traineeship intake is now closed.
-The deadline for submitting applications was 1 June 2016 (midnight, UK Time).
+We recommend that all interested candidates regularly check our website for any updates.

 - Frequently asked questions - Trainees at the European Medicines Agency (2016-05-10)

 - Decision of the Executive Director on the rules governing the traineeship programme at the European Medicines Agency (2016-10-11)